NWChemEx/.github/.github/pull_request_template.md

 **PR Checklist**

 <!---
-    Know that unless you are brand-new contributor (in which case we're just happy to have your contribution), or arrangements have been made in advance, your PR will in general be rejected until you have addressed the items in the following checklist.
-That said, depending on the content of the PR, some of the checklist may not apply.
-In that case they obviously won't be held against you.
-Please ask for clarification if you are not sure how to address something on the list.
+    This checklist is meant for developers who are part of the NWChemEx-Project organization.
+If you are an outside collaborator, who only occasionally contributes little tweaks, we're just happy to get your contribution.
+The reviewers will happily make any changes needed to bring your contribution up to snuff.

+    For developers who are part of the organization, and outside collaborators making frequent or large contributions, know that the NWChemEx-Project organization strives to be an exemplar of code quality.
+Unless you have advance approval, your PR will not be merged until all relevant items on the checklist have been addressed.
+That said, if you're new, we're certainly willing help out, answer questions, and point you to the right resources.
 --->

-- [ ] Documentation (API, user, design, and developer as applicable)
+- [ ] Documentation (comments, API, user, design, and developer as applicable)
 - [ ] Testing (unit, integration, performance, as applicable)
 - [ ] Code adheres to organization standards